 900 Winslow Way East, Suite #210 Bainbridge Island, WA 98110

-Coates Design focuses on sustainable design and green building techniques.
-They enjoy solving complex problems and providing affordable, graceful design solutions.
-Matthew Coates, president, founder, and principal architect believes in a positive team spirit, versatility in energy use, and innovative materials.
-Some of the larger-scale projects he’s overseen include the Bainbridge Island Museum of Art, the Harrison Urgent Care Facility, and the S’Klallam Tribe Youth Community Center.
-The Bainbridge Island Museum earned LEED Gold, and the firm’s work has been featured in Inside Bainbridge, the Seattle Times, and the Bainbridge Island Review.
-Though Coates Design is just now making their foray into restaurant design: they bring Bainbridge Island’s necessary voice to the evolving face of Seattle restaurants.
+Coates Design values its particularly strong focus on sustainable design and green building techniques.
+It provides affordable and highly efficient solutions and is equipped to handle challenging elements that come with a project.
+Matthew Coates—president, founder, and principal architect—believes in a positive team spirit and versatility in energy use and material choice.
+Some of the larger-scale projects he has overseen include the Bainbridge Island Museum of Art, the Harrison Urgent Care Facility, and the S’Klallam Tribe Youth Community Center.
+The firm’s work has graced the pages of publications such as Inside Bainbridge, the Seattle Times, and the Bainbridge Island Review.
+The firm brought Bainbridge Island’s voice into the evolving face of Seattle eateries.